 Tantalus Labs made their first appearance in Lift's Awards, earning Most Promising Licensed Producer category, Brand of the Year went to the uber-hip Tokyo Smoke, and Melissa Ethridge is our number one Celebrity Advocate.

 Other highlights of the gala were the plush medical cannabis vape lounge hosted by T Vape in the Carlu’s Circle Room, Dragon's Den alum, W. Brett Wilson (an investor in Tantalus Labs), and a powerful speech given by Hydropothecary's Adam Miron as he accepted Best New Product award for their activated cannabis powder Decarb.
 Lower on the list was the somewhat flat performance given by twin-brother comedy duo The Lucas Brothers.

 By next years 2018 awards gala, cannabis will be completely legal in Canada, and we look forward to seeing how the awards take shape from the boost of freedom and who will earn an endowment of some sparkly shelf bling.

-Click here for a full list of this year's award recipients.Posted: Monday, December 4th, 2:17pm 10 months ago
+Click here for a full list of this year's award recipients.Posted: Monday, December 4th, 2:17pm a year ago

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.